 Many young artists get caught up with work in the studio, and let life pass them by.
 Such situation can lead to stress.
 Beyond creative work, it is important for young artists to engage in activities they love.
 It could be playing games, journaling volunteering, gardening, listening to music, watching comedies on television or caring for other people.
 Whatever you can do to take your mind off work and burdensome issues will always be beneficial in reducing stress.

 Bottled up emotion is one of the major sources of stress for many young artists.
-The reluctance and in ability to express emotions, researches have shown, can lead to binge eating or the consumption of junk food.
+The reluctance and inability to express emotions, researchers have shown, can lead to binge eating or the consumption of junk food.
 It is important for young artists to express their emotions, because emotion has the capacity to affect our body at the cellular level.
 Young artists should be able to express anger, sadness, laugh, and cry, when necessary.
 Associating with other people is also a great way to relieve stress.
-There is no need to go into a frenzy about how to spend time with friends, family, work, play etc. It is easily achievable by building and integrating our social life around people with whom you share common interest, and family members who are interested in your well being.
+There is no need to go into a frenzy about how to spend time with friends, family, work, play etc. It is easily achievable by building and integrating our social life around people with whom you share a common interest and family members who are interested in your well-being.
 The integration of social life eliminates the need of multiple social circles.
 Talking with friends, family counselor and members of the clergy about your feeling is another healthy way to deal with stress.

-These are just a few ways to relive stress.
+These are just a few ways to relieve stress.
 There are many others.
 Data have shown that excessive drinking of coffee and alcohol can lead to stress and other medical issues.
 Therefore, it is important to do things in moderation.
-Even over eating of healthy food can have devastating consequences.
-While this is just a guide and not a medical advice, it contains important facts that will be beneficial to young artists as they strive to make major impact in their creative career.
+Even overeating of healthy food can have devastating consequences.
+While this is just a guide and not a medical advice, it contains important facts that will be beneficial to young artists as they strive to make a major impact in their creative career.
 If you have other ways young artists can reduce or prevent stress, please send your comments.